-1.3 Evaluation and reporting
+1.3 Evaluate and report

-Native vegetation regulation will:
+DELWP's Native vegetation regulation will:

-- publish this procedure with a list of electricity distributors that have written agreement - prepare annual reports on endorsed construction works - review this Procedure one year after its approval, and periodically thereafter.
+- publish this Procedure with a list of water service providers that have written agreement - prepare annual reports for endorsed construction works. - review this Procedure one year after its approval, and periodically thereafter.
 It and any written agreement will be amended as required.